siddhartha-gadgil/LeanAide/README.md

 ```

 Observe the statement can either consist of arguments followed by the claim (technically a `type`) or just be a claim (`type`).
 Further, mathlib terms are converted to their Lean 4 equivalents.

+## Contributions and details

+This is joint work by our team,

+* Siddhartha Gadgil
+* Anand Rao Tadipatri
+* Ayush Agrawal
+* Ashvni Narayanan
+* Navin Goyal

+with a lot of help from the Lean community and from collaborators at Microsoft Research.
+Our server is hosted with support from research credits from Google.

+Our work is described in a [note](https://mathai2022.github.io/papers/17.pdf) at the [2nd Math AI workshop](https://mathai2022.github.io/papers/) and in more detail (along with related work) in a [preprint](https://arxiv.org/abs/2211.07524).